ayorush1/CITS2006-Project/CipherSystem/readme.md

 The XOR and RC4 ciphers can work with binary data and can encrypt or decrypt almost any file, including images (such as in the example directory attached!).

-2. The directory is hardcoded into RBAencryption.py and RBAdecryption.py under the assignment 'directory = "..."'.
+2. The directory that will be recursively scanned and have its files encrypted is hardcoded into RBAencryption.py and RBAdecryption.py under the assignment 'directory = "..."'.
 If you want to change the directory you might need to change it in the code.